 Today I am showing you how to dehydrate watermelon.
 It is so easy and healthy without any chemicals and preservatives.
-If you have a bumper crop of watermelon, this is one way to make some easy snacks to eat every day or take hiking and camping without breaking the bank.
+If you have a bumper crop of watermelon, or have a market close by with some great deals, this is one way to make some easy snacks to eat every day or take hiking and camping without breaking the bank.

 This particular watermelon was seedless (you can see the small white seeds).
 If you dehydrate a regular watermelon with black seeds you will want to remove the seeds before dehydrating.
-I will only dehydrate a seedless watermelon…I am not removing any seeds.
+I will only dehydrate a seedless watermelon, I am not removing any seeds.
 LOL!

 How To Dehydrate Watermelon

 Wash the outside of the watermelon.
 Cut watermelon and remove the rind.
 I use a serrated knife to slice through the thick rind.
 I cut the ends off to make it easier for me to remove the rind.
 This is a “seedless” watermelon, but they always seem to have seeds.

 After I cut the ends of the watermelon off, it made the watermelon more stable for me to slice through.
 I started out with my Cutco bread knife and had to switch to another bread knife with a serrated edge.

 The next step is to cut the melon in half.